Discovery and Turnover Proceedings

 A discovery proceeding pursuant to SCPA 2103 may be commenced by any legal representative of the estate, including a preliminary executor or a temporary administrator.
 The goal of the discovery proceeding is to learn who took the assets, and have the assets returned to the estate.
 In the discovery portion of the proceeding, you are asking the Court for permission to examine, under oath, an individual, for the purposes of determining whether or not that individual has information relating to the conversion of the assets.
 The scope of these proceedings can be quite broad.
 You do not need to have concrete evidence that the individual has taken the assets.
 You just need to demonstrate to the Court that the individual you are seeking to examine either: has the assets, or has the information as to the whereabouts of the assets, or that you believe the person has the information about the assets.

-What is the Turnover Phase of the Discovery and Turnover Proceedings?
+What is the Turnover Phase?

 After you have examined the individual, if you still believe that the individual has the assets, then you have to turn your discovery proceeding into a turnover proceeding.
 The manner in which this is done may differ by county.
 In certain counties, you can just amend your discovery petition into a turnover petition.
 In other counties, you have to bring the turnover petition.
 Unlike in the discovery petition, in the turnover petition, you have to demonstrate the the person has the assets and you want to have a trial on the issue.
 The turnover petition is governing by SCPA 2104.